sachiyology/Project_1/README.md

 ## Project_1

 ### How to Play:
-* The player has 100 in a pocket as default.
+* The player has 100 coins in a pocket as default.
 * Buy apples from the seller.
 * The price of apple changes randomly / every 5 sec(?).
 * You have 3 min to sell and buy.